 Luckily for the Audacious team, we had some digital-friendly content already in the bag, because pre lockdowns I had traveled to Rwanda and Kenya to shoot two mini-documentaries highlighting the work of Audacious grantees.
 Both ended up being selected for the mainstage session at TED2020 held virtually in June!

 One of the videos features SNHU’s GEM program, which provides access to Bachelor’s degrees to refugees.
 Spending time with Saida, a refugee student from Kakuma camp in Kenya, and sharing her story and those of many other displaced communities was life-changing.

 It’s been a busy few months at Girl Effect for me.
 I got promoted (yay me) and now lead content strategy across the organization.
-We also rolled out the first social campaign for the Nutritional International project and most excitingly we launched my passion project for the last few months Big Sis, Girl Effect’s first ever chatbot!
+We also rolled out the first social campaign for the Nutrition International project and most exciting we launched my passion project for the last few months Big Sis, Girl Effect’s first ever chatbot!

 Big Sis uses guided conversation to answer girls’ questions about sexual health.
-Girls using Big Sis are guided through entertaining, informative content with quizzes (you know I had to have quizzes), to test their knowledge on sex, sexuality, contraception, and relationships.
+Girls are guided through entertaining, informative content with quizzes (you know I had to have quizzes), to test their knowledge on sex, sexuality, contraception, and relationships.

-Learn more about the iterative UCD process we employed to build Big Sis here.
+Learn more about the iterative User Centered Design process we employed to build Big Sis here.